 Strong Blue-Gray Paint Colors: How to Evoke a Moody Vibe

 Don’t you love those strong blue-grey tones that are hard to describe and pin down?
 How gorgeous is this kitchen by Park and Oak?

 It was this kitchen designed by them that got me thinking about that gorgeous Pigeon color by Farrow & Ball.
 However, I was shocked when I visited Farrow & Ball and viewed the swatch of Pigeon which looks very brown.
 Natural lighting matters and can’t be underestimated!

 Such a great reminder to sample and not judge from a tiny square on Google.

 Here are the six colors we’ll explore in this post:

+I’ll also mention a couple of suggestions from Sherwin Williams and Benjamin Moore.
 But before we even jump into these gorgeous paint colors, take a peek at an amazing designer’s own home (Liz Caan!) who has strong blue-gray painted kitchen cabinets.
 You are going to feel so inspired!

 Before we look more closely at Pigeon, take a gander at Blue Gray.

 I have seen a lot of talented designers reach for this hue.
 Remember this front door from Loi of Tone on Tone?